kaboc/async-phase/packages/async_phase_notifier/README.md

 ```

 Please note that a listener is added per each `AsyncPhaseListener`, not per
 notifier.
-If you use this widget at various places for a single notifier to call
+If this widget is used at various places for one certain notifier,
-some function to show an error or trigger a logger, make sure not to call it at
-multiple of them to avoid duplication.
+a single notification causes each of them to run its callback function.

 ## Examples